aptech/docs/docs/CR-h5create.rst

     :param dname: a name of the data set in HDF5 file. e.g. :code:`"/mydata"`.
     :type dname: string

-    :param dims: where @vN is the number of dimensions of the dataset, the size of each of the dimensions of the dataset.
+    :param dims: where :math:`N` is the number of dimensions of the dataset, the size of each of the dimensions of the dataset.
     :type dims: Nx1 matrix

     :param datatype: data type.
 Valid options include: